 The Bank accepts public deposits from various state, city and municipal agencies.
-Public deposits totaling \$726,485,752 and \$613,348,854 are included in demand deposits, interest bearing transaction accounts, savings accounts and time certificates of deposit as presented in the Consolidated Balance Sheets at December 31, 2020 and 2019, respectively.
+Public deposits totaling \$869,675,176 and \$726,485,752 are included in demand deposits, interest bearing transaction accounts, savings accounts and time certificates of deposit as presented in the Consolidated Balance Sheets at December 31, 2021 and 2020, respectively.
 As required by law, the Bank pledges marketable securities as collateral for its public deposits in quantities of not less than 110% of the Bank's deposit obligations for these public funds.
+The Bank had \$1.3 billion and \$1.5 billion pledged as collateral as of December 31, 2021 and 2020, respectively.

-Note 18.
+Note 17.
 Deposits (continued)

 The Bank accepts deposits from its Investment Management and Trust Department for the benefit of certain trust customers.
 In accordance with state trust regulations, the Bank is required to secure any trust deposits that are in excess of the \$250,000 FDIC insurance limits by pledging marketable securities equal to those excess deposit balances.
-As of December 31, 2020 and 2019, the Bank held trust deposits of \$829,506 and \$687,484, respectively, that were in excess of \$250,000 and which required securities collateralization.
+As of December 31, 2021 and 2020, the Bank held trust deposits of \$559,694 and \$829,506, respectively, that were in excess of \$250,000 and which required securities collateralization.

-Note 19.
+Note 18.
 Securities Sold Under Agreements to Repurchase

 Securities sold under agreements to repurchase (REPO) generally mature within one business day from the transaction date and are recorded at the amount of cash received in connection with the transaction.
 The Bank grants its customers a security interest in marketable securities, which are pledged as collateral in an amount equal or in excess of the Bank's obligations.
-As of December 31, 2020, the Bank held four U.S. Government Agency securities with a total market value of \$23,982,679 as REPO collateral.
+As of December 31, 2021, the Bank held four U.S. Government Agency securities with a total market value of \$20,951,658 as REPO collateral.
 These quasi government debt securities are considered to be of very high credit quality with readily available market values.
 To ensure that the market value of the underlying collateral remains sufficient, the collateral is valued daily and if required the Bank may post additional collateral or return collateral pledged when appropriate.
-The Bank's obligations for REPO transactions totaled \$3,309,597 and \$24,621,503 as of December 31, 2020 and 2019, respectively.
-Interest rates paid on REPO transactions ranged from 0.01% to 0.15% as of December 31, 2020 and 2019, depending upon the tier size of individual customer account balances.
+The Bank's obligations for REPO transactions totaled \$0 and \$3,309,597 as of December 31, 2021 and 2020, respectively.
+Interest rates paid on REPO transactions ranged from 0.01% to 0.15% for the years ended December 31, 2021 and 2020, depending upon the tier size of individual customer account balances.

-Note 20.
+Note 19.
 Borrowing Arrangements